oqc/qdf/qmf.md

 # The Quran Metadata Format (QMF)

-This format is to annotate Quran texts with some metadata.
-If follows the [N3](http://en.wikipedia.org/wiki/Notation3) format (a plaintext format) and the [Dublin Core](http://en.wikipedia.org/wiki/Dublin_Core) [Metadata Element Set](http://dublincore.org/documents/dces) vocabulary.
+This format stores metadata for the other Quran Data Formats.
+It uses the [N3](http://en.wikipedia.org/wiki/Notation3) schema (a plaintext format) and the [Dublin Core](http://en.wikipedia.org/wiki/Dublin_Core) [Metadata Element Set](http://dublincore.org/documents/dces) vocabulary.
 Both of these technologies are [w3c](http://w3c.org) standards.

-The extension for a Quran Metadata Format file is `.qmf`, and it is usually shipped alongside the file(s) that it describes.
+The extension for Quran Metadata Format files is `.qmf`, and it should be placed alongside the file(s)/directory provides metadata for -- in practice this means it should have the same name (except for the extension).

 ## Example